port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/aws.md

   :::info **IMPORTANT**

   - **The order of the resources matters** when you have relations between resources.
-    The AWS Exporter will sync the resources in the same order as in the `config.json`, so make sure to sort the resources by a logical order.
+    The AWS Exporter will sync the resources in the same order as they appear in the `config.json`, so make sure to sort the resources by a logical order.

     For example, if you have a relation from SNS Topic to Lambda function, put the Lambda function configuration first.

   - By its nature, the AWS exporter will keep the values of unmapped properties untouched.
-Go [here](../api/api.md?operation=create-update#usage) for further explanation about create/update of entities.
+Go [here](../api/api.md?operation=create-update#usage) for further explanation about different entity creation strategies.

   :::

   :::tip View a resource type schema
-  To view a resource type schema, for composing a mapping, look for [this](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) reference.
+  To view a resource type schema and use it to compose a mapping, use [this](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) reference.

-  Pay attention that not all the resource types listed in the reference are available for use with Cloud Control API.
+  Pay attention that not all of the resource types listed in the reference are available for use with the Cloud Control API.
 A method to determine if a resource type is available discussed here earlier.

   For additional options and information, read [here](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/resource-types.html#resource-types-schemas).
   :::

 ### IAM Policy

-Using an [`AWS IAM Policy`](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html), you supply permissions to the exporter, to `list` and `read` the AWS resources you want to export (the ones you configured in the [`config.json`](#exporter-configjson-file)).
+The AWS exporter uses an [`AWS IAM Policy`](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) which specifies the permissions to `list` and `read` the AWS resources you want to export (the ones you configured in the [`config.json`](#exporter-configjson-file)).

 For example, in order to export `Lambda Functions`, you need to create a policy with the following definition: